VickyKR37/React-Redux-RedditLite/README.md

 •	Article container
-o	Article Title
-o	Article Media
-o	Comments Container
+o	Article Title and	Article Media o	Comments Container

 The Data That Each Component Manipulates and How the Components Fit with One Another